Tools

 Understanding Ceramic Cookware

-Ceramic cookware doesn’t refer to earthenware pots and pans that are fired in a kiln, but those constructed from metal and coated with a layer of silicon gel that mimics the no-stick properties of non stick cookware.
-This allows for an easy release of food, and is becoming an increasingly popular option over traditional coated non stick pans.
+Ceramic cookware doesn’t refer to earthenware pots and pans that are fired in a kiln, but those constructed from metal with a silicon-based coating that mimics the no-stick properties of non stick cookware.
+This allows for an easy release of food, and is becoming an increasingly popular, chemical-free option over traditional coated non stick pans.

 In practice, ceramic cookware differs wildly from brand to brand depending on the materials used during the manufacturing process.
 We've found that some brands (like the ones touting colorful pans on social media) wear out quickly due to using inferior materials like aluminum, or being advertised as high-heat capable when they're not.